 If the officers on scene determine that you’re intoxicated, they will arrest you.
 This is the time when they’ll remind you that you agreed to a breath, blood, or urine test upon request when you got your driver’s license.
 If they suspect that your intoxication was due to drug use, they may insist on taking urine or blood, but for most DUIs, they’ll want a breath test.
 If your BAC (blood alcohol content) is .08 or higher, you will have to spend 24 hours in custody before they release you.
 The result of your chemical testing is admissible in court, but if you refuse testing, your license will automatically be suspended for a year.

-Avoid Conviction with a Cobb County DUI Lawyer
+Fight Your Charges With a Cobb County DUI Lawyer